aamiaa/discord-api-diff/README.md

 For `changelogs.json`, `collectibles.json`, `profile-effects.json`, and `quests.json`, top level entries may only get added or updated.
 If an entry is removed from the api, it will **not** be removed from the repo.

 For `csp.json`, both additions and removals are tracked (since both are interesting).

-> [!WARNING]
-> As of April 2025, Discord started excluding certain accounts from certain quests basing on unknown criteria.
-Because of this, some quests in `quests.json` may have all fields except `id` missing until I manually backfill them.